Wausau Community Services

 What is a "Treatment Plan"?

-A Treatment Plan is the plan you develop with either Susie or Jennie that clearly identifies goals and a time frame to meet those goals.
+A Treatment Plan is the plan you develop with Susie that clearly identifies goals and a time frame to meet those goals.
 You will have a chance to sign it every 90 days to help see progress toward meeting those goals.

 Client confidentiality is maintained throughout counseling and after counseling ends.
 We cannot talk with anyone about you without your signed consent.
 If children share information with us that indicates they are in danger either physically, sexually, or emotionally, we are required by law to report it.
 Our goal is to keep your children safe.
 If appropriate, you will be included in this process so you can help your child stay safe.